39 Weeknight Dinners That Clock in Under 30 Minutes (And Won’t Punish Your Wallet)

 17) Turkey Chili

-This chili is for people who don’t want to babysit their pots all evening.
-While setting the table, brown ground turkey with onion, stir in chili powder and cumin, then add beans and crushed tomatoes and simmer.
-It reheats great and thickens fast.
-A touch of smoked paprika works wonders if you want it smoky.
+This chili is for people who don’t have time to watch pots all evening.
+While you set the table, brown the ground turkey with onion, add chili powder and cumin, then mix in the beans and crushed tomatoes.
+Let them simmer.
+It thickens quickly and reheats well.
+If you want smokiness, a bit of smoked paprika does wonders.

 18) Caprese Chicken